LaunchCodeEducation/java-web-development/docs/_sources/chapters/control-flow-and-collections/arraylist.rst.txt

 ArrayList
 =========

-To write an **ArrayList** verison of the program, we will have to introduce several new Java concepts, including the class ``ArrayList``.
-We will also review different kinds of for loops used in Java.
+To write an **ArrayList** version of the program, we will have to introduce several new Java concepts, including the class ``ArrayList``.
+We will also review different kinds of ``for`` loops used in Java.

+Before going any further, we suggest you run the ``ArrayListGradebook`` program in IntelliJ.
+You can view this program in ``java-web-dev-exercises``.
+Once you’ve done that, let’s look at what is happening in the Java source code.

 .. sourcecode:: java
    :linenos: